AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Build Mode
 ==============

 GPS provides an easy way to build your project with different options, through the mode selection, located in the :guilabel:`Scenario` view (:ref:`Scenario view <Scenario_View>`).

-When the mode is set to `default`, the build is done using the switches defined in the project.
-When the mode is set to another value, then specialized parameters are passed to the builder.
-For instance, the `gcov` Mode adds all the compilation parameters needed to instrument the produced objects and executables to work with the `gcov` tool.
+When the mode is set to `default`, GPS performs the build using the switches defined in the project.
+When the mode is set to another value, specialized parameters are passed to the builder.
+For instance, the `gcov` Mode adds all the compilation parameters needed to instrument the generated objects and executables to work with the `gcov` tool.

-In addition to changing the build parameters, the mode has the effect of changing the output directory for objects and executables.
-For instance, objects produced under the `debug` mode will be located in the :file:`debug` subdirectories of the object directories defined by the project.
+In addition to changing the build parameters, the mode will change the output directory for objects and executables.
+For example, objects produced under the `debug` mode will be located in the :file:`debug` subdirectories of the object directories defined by the project.
 This allows switching from one Mode to another without having to erase the objects pertaining to a different Mode.

 It is possible to define new modes using XML customization, see :ref:`Customizing_build_Targets_and_Models`.